desmos-labs/introduction/readme.md

 The initial supply will be around 100,000,000 Desmos.
 This will be distributed in stages in approximately 12 months after we officially announce the project.
 The target time for this announcement is before the end of Sept 2019.

-#### A foundation: 15%
+#### A Foundation: 15%

-[Note: We are considering both non-profit or profit type of entity which support the ecosystem by making investment to ecosystem project such that the foundation is self-sustainable.
-This is subject to further legal opinions.]

 #### Forbole: 12.5%

-- 5.0%: Employees incentive pool
-- 7.5% to Forbole Limited
+#### Employee Incentive: 5%

 #### Early supporters: 2.5%

-This group means the angel investors of Forbole who have made their investment on or before Oct 2018.

 #### Community Pool: 10%

-This pool will be distributed to qualified participants in a series of incentivised programs before the launch of mainnet.
-The timing of these programs will relate to various rounds of fundraisers such that our projects, our community and our stakeholders will grow and evolve together.

-#### Fundraisers: 60%
+#### Fundraisers: 55%

-See blow section.

 ### Fundraisers

-60% of the initial supply will be distributed through three rounds of fundraisers (through simple agreement for future tokens, “SAFT”) before mainnet launch.
-Each of these rounds may consist of sub-rounds.

-The design philosophy of the early fundraisers is to ensure there is a beautiful balance of decentralization, network security, fair participation and sustainability.
-As such, the target SAFT buyers in early stage are the individual validators, developers, community builders and investors in blockchain/crypto space that are also interested to contribute to Desmos project like founding members.

-#### First round (20%):
+People increasingly concern with the centralization problem of some blockchains.
+Some have argued that the seed of centralization has been sown in early fundraiser.

+Validators are more than security providers.
+They develop tools and build the community.
+They are Co-builders.
+We hope to make Desmos a “validators first” project.
+Our goal is to make validators to have a strong sense of ownership: we are co-building Desmos together.

+#### Round-0 (10%-20%):

-For the first round, we target to raise USD 1 million at USD 5 million valuation cap.
+In this round, we target to raise USD 1 million at USD 5 million valuation cap.
 This round is strictly invited-only.
+We call it "Co-buiders" round.
+We want to invite 1-0-50 reputable validators/delegators to acquire skin in the game in this earliest fundraiser.
 Each independent individual can purchase up to [1 million Desmos (USD 50,000)].

-#### Second round (20%):
+#### Second round (10%-20%):

+This is a round for the participants of Round-0 to invest more after they have gained more confidence in the project.
+Remaining portion will be opened for other interested parties, probably those who have joined the testnet but missed the previous round.

 [to be announced]

-#### Third round (30%):
+#### Third round (15%-30%):

 [to be announced]